Structure of Nucleic Acid (DNA), Enzymes, DNA replication and DNA repair mechanism

 Direct evidence on DNA structure (Franklin’s studies)

-- X-rays passed through the crystals of DNA molecules which have a regular structure.
+- X-rays pass through the crystals of DNA molecules which have a regular structure.

 Results of Franklin’s studies about DNA structure